limeleaf-collective/website/content/services/at-proto-development.md

 feature_photo_alt = ""
 +++

-The AT Protocol (also called ATProto, the technology that is best known for powering the [Bluesky](https://bsky.app) social network) represents the future of decentralized social networking, but building on this platform requires deep understanding of its unique architecture, data models, identity systems, and federation concepts.
-We can help teams navigate ATProto's lexicon system, Personal Data Servers (PDS), and the complexities of building interoperable social applications.
+The [AT Protocol](https://atproto.com) (also called ATProto, the technology that is best known for powering the [Bluesky](https://bsky.app) social network) represents the future of decentralized social networking, but building on this platform requires deep understanding of its unique architecture, data models, identity systems, and federation concepts.
+We can help teams navigate ATProto's lexicon system, DID implementation, Personal Data Servers (PDS), OAuth profile, and the complexities of building interoperable social applications.

 <!-- more -->